Outreach Coordinator, Community-Based Food Systems

 How We Started

-Produce Ped'lers began thanks to grant support from the USDA's Farmer's Market Promotion Program, the vision of Goldsboro community leaders, including youth, and the Center for Environmental Food Systems.
+Produce Ped'lers began thanks to grant support from the USDA's Farmer's Market Promotion Program, the vision of Goldsboro community leaders, including youth, and the Center for Environmental Farming Systems.

 We believe that good, transformative community work merges the best of youth organizing, new innovation and traditional ways with environmental justice and green economies to provide access to healthy food and create meaningful work to support poor and rural communities.
 Our hope is that Produce Ped'lers will emerge as one of many models in Eastern NC that does just that.